 - 12–16 fresh raspberries*

 - Preheat the oven to 300°F (149°C).
-Line the bottom and sides of an 8-inch baking pan with aluminum foil or parchment paper, leaving enough overhang on all sides.
+Line the bottom and sides of an 8-inch square baking pan with parchment paper, leaving enough overhang on all sides.
 Set aside.

 - Make the crust: Stir the melted butter, granulated sugar, vanilla, and salt together in a medium bowl.
 Add the flour and stir until everything is combined.
 Press the mixture evenly into the prepared baking pan.
 Bake for 15 minutes.